laanwj/yosys-ice-experiments/README.md

 python x.py   # run host component
 ```

 The python scripts require Python 3 and python3-serial (some may work in Python 2, no guarantees).
+Some require numpy installed too.
 They are supposed to auto-detect the USB serial port that the iCEstick is connected to, although this will only work if there is only one such device connected.

 Installing toolchain
 ======================